 What To Do If You Have Been Given an Invalid UK VAT Number

-Accidents happen.
-So if you carry a VAT registration number check and the results come back as not valid, then go back to the person who gave it to you to double check what you have.
+So if you have done a VAT number search and the results come back as not valid, then go back to the person who gave it to you to double-check what you have.

 If they are unwilling or insist that their VAT number is correct then:

 - Ask them to double-check with their accountant, Director or in their online business account;